learn-co-curriculum/cookies_and_sessions_lab/README.md

 You'll find that the rspec is failing.
 Get them to pass.
 I would tackle it like this:

-1. `ApplicationController#cart`s tests are failing because, primarily, it doesn't exist.
-Write it to make them pass.
+1. `ApplicationController#cart`'s tests are failing because, primarily, it doesn't exist.
+Create the controller to make them pass.
-2. Now `rails generate` a Products controller with two actions, index and add.
+2. Create a Products controller with two actions, index and add.
-3. Fill them in to make the specs pass.
-4. Now make the feature test pass.
-You'll have to write views for this.
-The page should have, at a minimum: a text box where I can enter the name of a product, a submit button that adds it to my cart, and a display of what's in my cart.
+3. Create views using the feature tests as your guide.
+The page should have, at a minimum: a text box where the user can enter the name of a product, a submit button that adds it to their cart, and a display of what's in the cart.